briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

-    2. _(2)_ All managers shall be personally liable to the extent of the tax, interest and penalty, jointly and severally, for failure to file the employer’s return or to pay the employer’s tax, interest and penalty as required under this chapter.
+    2. _(2)_ All managers shall be personally liable to the extent of the tax, interest and penalty, jointly and severally, for failure to file the employer's return or to pay the employer's tax, interest and penalty as required under this chapter.

-    3. _(3)_ No change in structure by an employer, including a fundamental change, discharges its managers from liability for the employees’ or manager’s failure to remit funds held in trust, to file a tax return or to pay taxes.
+    3. _(3)_ No change in structure by an employer, including a fundamental change, discharges its managers from liability for the employees' or manager's failure to remit funds held in trust, to file a tax return or to pay taxes.
     (Ord.1986-33.
 Passed 7-14-86.)